ucsb-cs156/w24/lab/jpa00.md

 may be familiar with the command:

 ```
-git pull origin master
+git pull origin main
 ```

 The word `origin` in this case refers to a *remote*, that is a repo that lives somewhere out there on the network.

-The word `master` refers to the default branch of the repo.
+The word `main` refers to the default branch of the repo.
 The default branch of GitHub repos recently changed from `master` to `main`; we'll be using `main` throughout this course.

 If you type the following command, you'll see that `origin` is defined as a remote for the repo that you cloned from.
 Your output will look similar, except that you'll have your GitHub in place of `cgaucho`: